brickrefinery/l-lang-spec/README.md

 0 // <comment>
 ```

-This form of commenting is already part of the Ldraw spec and isn't changed or supplimented further.
-This allows comments to be handled correctly in any program that already supports the Ldraw file format.
+This form of commenting is already part of the LDraw spec and isn't changed or supplemented further.
+This allows comments to be handled correctly in any program that already supports the LDraw file format.

 ### Token mapping